-CEA is supporting two initiatives for the 2019 update to California's Building Energy Efficiency Standards.
+CEA supported two initiatives for the 2019 update to California's Building Energy Efficiency Standards.

-Second, CEA is working to clarify requirements pertaining to Automated Demand Response.
+Second, CEA worked to clarify requirements pertaining to Automated Demand Response.

 These changes will increase energy savings for Californians and move California closer towards its Zero Net Energy goals.